Our tips on balancing work and family life

 If you can match your work tasks with your children’s school ones, you could make ‘school time’ a fun, collaborative experience.
 For example, if your children are learning English, tell them you have some reading to do as well.
 That way you can sit with your children as they work and use that time to read reports or meeting notes at the same time.
 This activity is age dependent so may be trickier if you have very young children at home.

-Alternatively, if that just isn’t working for you, you could see household chores as learning exercises to help you juggle the housework with everything else.
+Alternatively, if that just isn’t working for you, you could use household chores as learning exercises to help you juggle work and family.
 For example, you could use baking as a weight and measuring maths exercise or supermarket shopping as a problem-solving exercise.

 You can also use this tactic for non-work related tasks such as exercise.
 The P.E. lessons personal trainer Joe Wicks has been sharing on YouTube can be done as a family, and it means you’re all getting your daily exercise in together.